Figure 1

-Leaked reports of unknown provenance (1, 2) suggest that GPT4, which is more or less a structured encoding of all public human knowledge (let us call it the noösphere if not yet the Omega point) has about 1.8 trillion parameters.
-Assuming that each parameter is a 16-bit float, that is around 4 terabytes of data.
-With there being on the order of 10 billion humans out there, we are responsible for, on average, about 200 bytes of that knowledge each.
-In fact, there is a lot of historical data in the training set, so let’s say half of it is historical.
-So, ballpark, we alive today maybe are responsible for 100 bytes each.
+Leaked reports of unknown provenance (1, 2) suggest that GPT4, which is more or less a structured encoding of all public human knowledge (let’s call it the noösphere if not yet the Omega point), has about 1.8 trillion parameters.
+Assuming each parameter is a 16-bit float, that’s around 4 terabytes of data.
+With about 10 billion humans out there, we’re responsible for, on average, about 200 bytes of that knowledge each.
+In fact, there’s a lot of historical data in the training set, so let’s say half of it is historical.
+So, ballpark, we alive today may be responsible for 100 bytes each.

 My question is: Which hundred bytes did you add to the sum of human knowledge?

-You can answer it instead about me, if you’d like.
+You can answer it about me instead, if you’d like.

 1 Taking this question actually seriously